Loading...

 So now let's move on to the second part of the lesson, which is all around combating the challenges.

-And the goals seek to end poverty, improve health and education, and reduce inequality while spurring economic growth, all while tackling climate change and working to preserve the oceans and the forest too.
+And the goals seek to end poverty, improve health and education, and reduce inequality, while spurring economic growth, all while tackling climate change and working to preserve the oceans and the forests too.

 And nutrition and food security play a pivotal role in achieving all of these 17 development goals.

-And based around these 17 goals, many are actually linked to our food systems such as goal two, which is zero hunger, so that impacts on food security, improved nutrition and sustainable agriculture.
+And based around these 17 goals, many are actually linked to our food systems, such as goal 2, which is zero hunger.

-Or goal three, which is about good health and wellbeing.
+Or goal 3, which is about good health and wellbeing.

-Or goal six, clean water and sanitation or 12 responsible consumption and production or goal 14, life below water conserve and sustainably use.
+Or goal 14, life below water, conserve and sustainably use.

 And goal 15, life on the land, sustainable use and halt biodiversity loss.